Does Self Tanner Expire?

 - Areas with thick skin absorb more self-tanning lotion.
 Dilute the lotion in these areas by lightly rubbing them with a damp cloth.

-There are many self-tanning products that promise a natural-looking tan, but not all of them are true to their promises.
 Ensure that you purchase the right product to avoid unnecessary blotches, side effects, and other unwanted results.